hadella/showcase/README.md

 Parameters:
 - `sketch` — main sketch filename (in page bundle)
 - `files` — comma-separated supporting JS files, loaded in order before sketch
 - `width` — canvas width in px (default 400)
 - `height` — canvas height in px (default 400)
 - `sound` — load p5.sound library (default false)
 - `caption` — text shown below the frame

-`files` are loaded in order before `sketch.js`. p5.js itself is served from the theme's `static/js/` — no CDN dependency, no copies per sketch.
+p5.js is served from the theme's `static/js/` — no CDN dependency, no copies per sketch.
 The sketch runs in an iframe via `p5loader.html` so p5 global mode works exactly as it does in a standalone HTML file.
 No changes needed to existing sketches.

 #### p5 border